 - help check or reconcile contributions made to the pension scheme.

-TPR guidance is available for small businesses preparing and complying with their automatic enrolment duties on their website: www.thepensionsregulator.gov.uk/en/employers.
+TPR guidance is available for employers to help them comply with their automatic enrolment duties on their website: www.thepensionsregulator.gov.uk/en/employers.

-Using the guidance employers can follow a step by step process to comply with their duties.
-The guidance also includes links to tools and resources to help employers meet their duties.
+Using the duties checker and the guidance, employers can follow a step-by-step process to comply with their duties.
+The guidance also includes links to tools and resources.

 How we can help